nycjay/ai-commit-msg/README.md

 1. Stage only related changes together for more focused commit messages
 2. For large changes, consider breaking them into smaller, logical commits
-3. The tool works best when diff sizes are reasonable (under 4000 tokens)
+3. Use the `-cc` or `-ccc` flags when making small but significant changes
 4. Use the edit option to refine messages when needed

 ## License